lindig/ocaml-hyphenate/README.md

 implementation stores them in a hash table.
 I haven't looked into this but I believe a better representation would take advantage of the fact that lookup operations are correlated: lookup operations result from sliding a window over the word to be hyphenated.
-Hence, two lookup operations are looking for words that are quite similar.
+Hence, two sequential lookup operations are looking for words that are quite similar.
 It should be possible to exploit this.
 The implementation of TeX would be the first place to look for ideas.

 ## Ideas for Future Work